adamalbrecht/ngQuickDate/README.md

 ## Smarter Date/Time Parsing

 By default, dates and times entered into the 2 input boxes are parsed using javascript's built-in `Date.parse()` function.
 This function does not support many formats and can be inconsistent across platforms.
-I recommend using either the [Moment.js](http://momentjs.com) or [Date.js](http://www.datejs.com/) libraries instead.
+I recommend using the [Date.js](http://www.datejs.com/) library instead.
 With Date.js, the parse method on the Date object is overwritten, so you don't need configure anything.
-With Moment.js, it is simple to configure:
+Or if you'd like to use another library or your own parse function, you can do it like this:

     app.config(function(ngQuickDateDefaultsProvider) {
       ngQuickDateDefaultsProvider.set('parseDateFunction', function(str) {
-        return moment(str).toDate();
+        // Date parsing logic...
+        // Return null if the date is invalid
+        // Otherwise return a date object
       });
     })

 While I don't like the fact that Date.js modifies the native Date object, it will allow you to parse relative dates ('Tomorrow', for example), less formal formats ('1pm'), and more.
-The parsing enhancements in Moment.js are more modest, but still much better than the built-in capabilities.

 ## Date Formatting

 Note that when displaying dates in a well-formatted manner, Angular's [Date filter](http://docs.angularjs.org/api/ng.filter:date) is used.
 So if you want to customize these formats, please reference that link to see the formatting syntax.
-Date.js and Moment.js have their own formatting syntax that are different from Angular's.
+Date.js has its own formatting syntax that is different from Angular's.

 ## Styling